 IACTEC-Space is the project within IACTEC that drives innovation and development related to the use of small satellite payloads and process of the acquired data.

-In early 2021, the team successfully launched DRAGO: a compact camera conceived to map the Earth in two observing bands in the short-wave infrared (SWIR) range.
-After several months of operation, DRAGO has proven its worth in many of the applications for which it was designed, such as volcano eruption control or wild-fire monitoring.
+In early 2021, the team successfully launched DRAGO-1: a compact camera conceived to map the Earth in two observing bands in the short-wave infrared (SWIR) range.
+After one year of operation, DRAGO-1 proved its worth in many of the applications for which it was designed, such as volcano eruption control or wild-fire monitoring.

-The next milestone of the project will be ALISIO I: the first Canarian satellite, featuring an improved version of DRAGO.
+The next milestone of the project will be ALISIO I: the first Canarian satellite, featuring an improved version of DRAGO-1, called DRAGO-2.
 The team is also working on two upcoming projects with an even higher level of complexity: IACSAT-1, the IAC's first astronomical space observatory, and VINIS, an Earth-observation camera with sub-10 meter resolution and simultaneous observation capability in the visible and SWIR bands.

 Volcano eruption control

 Talks relatedNo related talks were found.